 Blake experienced a painful time growing up, reportedly suffering physical abuse from his father, and being introduced to liquor and cigarettes at a very young age.

 During his teen years, Blake landed a lead part in the drama Mokey (1942), parts in the comedy fantasy film The Horn Blows at Midnight (1945) and Humoresque (1946), an uncredited but pivotal role in The Treasure of the Sierra Madre (1948), and a starring role in the Red Ryder Western series.
 By the mid-1950s, he had turned to dramatic fare, with TV work and small parts in films like Apache War Smoke (1952), Screaming Eagles (1956), The Rack (1956), The Tijuana Story (1957), Three Violent People (1957), Battle Flame (1959) and The Purple Gang (1960).

-During the 1960s, Blake landed more noticeable roles, including those in the World War II adventure PT 109 (1963) and the mammoth religious epic The Greatest Story Ever Told (1965), and supporting roles in the biblical epic The Greatest Story Ever Told (1965) and the romantic drama This Property Is Condemned (1966).
+During the 1960s, Blake landed more noticeable roles, including those in the World War II adventure PT 109 (1963), the mammoth religious epic The Greatest Story Ever Told (1965), and the romantic drama This Property Is Condemned (1966).
 Also around this time, he worked on the TV anthology The Richard Boone Show.
 In 1967, Blake starred in the popular murder drama In Cold Blood, a film based on the Truman Capote book of the same name.
 Blake received critical acclaim for his portrayal of homicidal drifter Perry Smith in the film.